-35Kohlbrecher et al. (2016) determine the relative importance of the two effects based on microeconomic administrative residual wage data.
+21Kohlbrecher et al. (2016) determine the relative importance of the two effects based on microeconomic administrative residual wage data.
 Their exercise yields similar results in this regard.

-36We restrict our analysis to West Germany, as we do not want our regressions to be distorted by labour market transition effects in East Germany at the beginning and middle of the 1990s.
-Note, however, that we obtain a similar partial Hartz IV effect when we estimate the effects for Germany as a whole.
+22We restrict our analysis to West Germany, as we do not want our regressions to be distorted by labor market transition effects in East Germany at the beginning and middle of the 1990s.
+Note, however, that we obtain a similar partial Hartz IV effect when we estimate the effects for Germany as a whole (see appendix D.1).